jasonjjiang/mindunpacker/README.md

 Visit the MindUnpacker website: https://mindunpacker-a19cbe83ea71.herokuapp.com/.

 Create an account by providing your email and setting a password.
 Once registered, log in to your account.

 Start journaling!
 Click the "Create New Entry" button to begin your first entry.

-Usage
-Creating a New Entry
+**Creating a new Entry
+**
 Log in to your account.
 Click the "Create New Entry" button.
 Give your entry a title.
 Start typing your thoughts, experiences, or anything you want to unpack.
 Save your entry when you're done.

-Updating an Entry
+**Updating an Entry**

 Log in to your account.
 Navigate to the entry you want to update.
 Click the "Edit" button.
 Make your changes.
 Save your updated entry.

-Deleting an Entry
+**Deleting an Entry**
 Log in to your account.
 Navigate to the entry you want to delete.
 Click the "Delete" button.
 Confirm the deletion.

 **Technologies Used**